 Before you refinance your mortgage, know why you want to refinance.
 Some common goals for a mortgage refi include:

 - Lowering your interest rate and monthly payment

-- Shortening your loan term
+- Paying your loan off faster with a shorter term

 - Switching from an adjustable-rate mortgage to a fixed-rate mortgage